nabadger/flux-kustomize-example/README.md

 Note, this example works against the latest PR and built image here: https://github.com/weaveworks/flux/pull/1848

+If you are using remote bases, you ensure flux has the deploy-keys required to access all the required repos.

 ### Handling multiple environments

 Example flux deployment config showing a dev cluster running flux to deploy dev workloads.